bitfield/gotestdox/README.md

  ✔ Match is false for non matching input (0.00s)
  ```

 As you accumulate more tests over time, your `gotestdox` output will be a more and more valuable user manual for your package.
 And that's the right way to think about it.
 Good tests should focus on *user-visible* behaviour: your public API.
-So your tests should be named using domain terms that users understand ("A user can log in"), not computer jargon ("Initialize persistent session").
+So your tests should be named using domain terms that users understand (“A user can log in”), not computer jargon (“Initialize persistent session”).

 It might be interesting to show your `gotestdox` output to users, customers, or business folks, and see if it makes sense to them.
 If so, you're on the right lines.
-And it's quite likely to generate some interesting conversations ("Is that really what it does?
-But that's not what we asked for!")
+And it's quite likely to generate some interesting conversations (“Is that really what it does?
+But that's not what we asked for!”)

 ## Subtest names should complete a sentence